vespa-engine/documentation/en/tutorials/hybrid-search.md

 </pre>
 </div>

-This lists documents judged for the query `PLAIN-2`.
-Notice line two, the MED-10 document is judged as very relevant with the grade 2 for the query PLAIN-2.
+The following is the output from the above command.
+Notice line two, the `MED-10` document retrieved above, is judged as very relevant with the grade 2 for the query PLAIN-2.
 This dataset has graded relevance judgments where a grade of 1 is less relevant than 2.

 <pre>